innot/argparseDecorator/docs/source/intro.rst

 argparseDecorator makes heavy use (and propably misuse) of type_annotations_ to pass additional information to the ArgumentParser.
-For example the following command will add up a list of numbers or, if '--squared' is added to the command, will calculate the sum of the squares.
+For example the following command will add up a list of numbers or, if :code:`--squared` is added to the command, will calculate the sum of the squares.

 .. code-block:: python